E. Javier Loya

-Early life and family
+Education and family

 Loya was born to Ana and Miguel Loya in El Paso, Texas.
-His family moved permanently to El Paso at his birth, while older siblings spent time in Juarez, fostering a sense of an intertwined border community and influencing his cultural identity.
-Loya was the second-youngest of seven children.
-Many of his siblings attended prestigious universities, including Ivy League schools.
-His oldest brother Mike earned an MBA from Harvard.

-Loya's father, Miguel Loya, was born in Ciudad Juarez, Chihuahua, Mexico, to a cattle ranching family, immigrated to the United States, and worked at Farah Manufacturing Co. in El Paso, rising from truck loader to plant supervisor.
-Miguel and Ana had limited formal education (Miguel eighth grade, Ana elementary school), but were self-educated through reading, instilling a strong value of education and discipline in their children, which shaped Javier's drive for academic and professional success.

-Javier Loya is married to Lucinda Vincent-Loya, a prominent interior designer in Houston whom he had met just as the energy executive was starting his own company.
-Lucinda Vincent-Loya, founded Lucinda Loya Interiors in 2003, with her work featured in Houston's cultural scene and including high-profile design projects, such as collaborations with brands like Lladró.

-Loya has two daughters, Ana Luca and Elena, who attend the University of Southern California.

-Education
+He was the second-youngest of seven children.
+After the war, his father worked at a Farah Manufacturing Co. plant and taught his children to prioritize education.
 Loya graduated from New York City's Columbia University with a Bachelor of Arts in political science in 1991.

+Javier Loya is married to Lucinda Vincent-Loya, a prominent interior designer in Houston whom he met just as the energy executive was starting his own company.
+The couple has 2 children.

 Football career

 Loya played for the Columbia Lions as a linebacker and a defensive end.
 On October 10, 1988, a five-year losing streak was broken against Princeton.
 Loya, as the Spectator reported the next day, contributed two sacks and eight tackles.
 He was a varsity letterman in all three of his varsity seasons and was named an Honorable Mention All-Ivy League Selection in 1990.
 He is tied with several other players for the fourth-most career fumble recoveries while playing for the Columbia Lions.
-Loya contributed to Columbia's 16–13 victory over Princeton on October 28, 1990, where his defensive efforts were noted in media coverage.

 In 2002, Loya became the first Hispanic owner in the NFL after he purchased a minority stake in the Houston Texans.
-Loya also served as a member of the NFL's diversity committee.
+Loya also served as a member of the NFL’s diversity committee.
 As a proponent of the Rooney Rule he was involved in developing and recommending DEI policies to increase minority representation.
-Since 2002, Loya has advocated for policies to increase minority representation in NFL front offices and coaching staff, as highlighted in discussions during the 2020 NFL Quarterback Coaching Summit.